 Field/Button Explanation/instructions Data type The data type of the transfer parameter is displayed here.
-Value Mandatory parameters are marked with " ?? " and optional parameters with "", with the following applying to functions (FCs): Transfer parameters without a declared initial value are shown as mandatory parameters.
-Transfer parameters with a declared initial value are shown as optional parameters.
+Value Mandatory parameters are marked with " ?? " and optional parameters with "".
+The following applies to functions (FC) and methods: Input parameters without a declared initial value and in/out parameters are mandatory parameters.
+Input parameters with a declared initial value and output parameters are optional parameters.
 A subroutine call will only be functional if all the mandatory parameters are set.
-Function blocks (FBs) only have optional parameters.
-Called programs ("program in program") have no parameters.
+The following applies to function blocks (FB): All parameters are optional.
+The following applies to programs ("program in program"): No parameters present.
 Here, you can assign current variables or values to the transfer parameters: Input parameter (variable type VAR_IN): Here, you enter a variable name or an expression.
 The assignment of system variables or I/O variables is permissible; type transformations are possible.
 In/out parameter (variable type VAR_IN): Enter a variable name; the variable must be directly writable and readable.
 System variables of SIMOTION devices and technology objects are not permitted nor are I/O variables.
 The data type of the in/out parameter must correspond to that of the assigned variables; application of type transformation functions is not possible.
-Output parameter (variable type VAR_OUTPUT - for FB only): The assignment of an output parameter to a variable in this parameter screen form is optional; you can also access an output parameter after executing the function block.
+Output parameter (variable type VAR_OUTPUT): The assignment of an output parameter to a variable is optional.
+The following applies to function blocks: You can also access an output parameter after executing the function block.
+The following applies to functions and methods: The values for the output parameters are lost after executing the function or method unless they have been assigned in the parameter screen.
 When assigned in this parameter screen form: Enter a variable name.
-The When assigned in this parameter screen form: Enter a variable name.
 The data type of the output parameter must correspond to that of the assigned variables; the application of type transformation functions is not possible.

-4.17.3 Example: Function (FC)
+4.18.3 Example: Function (FC)